selfup/model_samples_and_bitwig/README.md

 # Model Samples and Bitwig

-A how to for gear I don't really understand yet..
+A how-to for gear I don't really understand yet..

 ## Preface